OPC Contributions Program 2015-2016

 As specified in the Agreement, the recipient cannot make material changes to the scope of the project without the prior written consent of the OPC.

-By signing the Agreement, your organization agrees to submit progress and financial reports, as specified in the Agreement for the duration of the project.
+By signing the Agreement, the recipient agrees to submit progress and financial reports, as specified in the Agreement for the duration of the project.

-The OPC reserves the right to publish the name of your organization, a summary of your project, as well as the amount of the contribution awarded in any manner it deems fit including, but not limited to, posting on the OPC's web site, publication in the Main Estimates, and so forth.
+The OPC reserves the right to publish the name of the recipient organization, a summary of the recipient’s knowledge translation initiative, as well as the amount of the contribution awarded in any manner it deems fit including, but not limited to, posting on the OPC's web site, publication in the Main Estimates, and so forth.

 Recipients of OPC funding under the Contributions Program may also be surveyed some time after the completion of the project about further related work or follow up activities in an ongoing effort to evaluate the impact of the initiative and the value of the Contributions Program.

-Where applicable, applicants are required to adhere to the principles and responsibilities of researchers as set out in the Tri-Agency Framework: Responsible Conduct of Research, and if their proposed project involves human participation, the 2nd Edition of the Tri-Council Policy Statement:Ethical Conduct for Research Involving Humans.
+Where applicable, applicants are required to adhere to the principles and responsibilities of researchers as set out in the Tri-Agency Framework: Responsible Conduct of Research, and if their proposed project involves human participation, the Tri-Council Policy Statement:Ethical Conduct for Research Involving Humans.

 Final payment of the hold back, not exceeding 20 per cent of the total contribution, or recovery of surplus, if necessary, will be made when the recipient has satisfied all the requirements of the project and on receipt and acceptance by the OPC of financial statements.